Domain prediction with probabilistic directional context.

-Motivation: Protein domain prediction is one of the most powerful approaches for sequence-based function prediction.
-While domain instances are typically predicted independently of each other, newer approaches have demonstrated improved performance by rewarding domain pairs that frequently co-occur within sequences.
+MOTIVATION: Protein domain prediction is one of the most powerful approaches for sequence-based function prediction.
+Although domain instances are typically predicted independently of each other, newer approaches have demonstrated improved performance by rewarding domain pairs that frequently co-occur within sequences.
 However, most of these approaches have ignored the order in which domains preferentially co-occur and have also not modeled domain co-occurrence probabilistically.